Skip to Content

 How to Identify a Venomous Snake

 To identify a venomous snake, look for key physical characteristics: a triangular-shaped head, elliptical pupils, and heat-sensing pits between the eyes and nostrils.
+When trying to distinguish between venomous and non-venomous species, check snake characteristics.
 These features, especially the heat pits which aid in detecting prey, are hallmarks of venomous snakes like rattlesnakes, copperheads, and coral snakes.

 Triangular Head